fluxninja/aperture/docs/content/reference/configuration/controller.md

 <!-- vale on -->

 Whether to enable ARC controller.
-Overrides etcd configuration and prometheus writer.
+Overrides etcd configuration and Prometheus writer.

 </dd>